 The Coeur d’Alene Coop specializes in the sale of quality heirloom and open-pollinated tomato plants — in a rainbow of colors, shapes, and sizes!
 We offer more than 20 varieties, some that you won’t find anywhere else locally.
 All our plant starts are grown by us from open-pollinated seed stock, and several varieties are grown from certified organic seed.
 We only choose varieties that grow and produce well for the north Idaho climate.

-In addition to heirloom tomato plants, we offer a selection of heirloom pepper plants, and heirloom vegetable and herb starts, including peppers (sweet and hot), cucumbers, squash, and various herbs.
+In addition to heirloom tomato plants, we offer a selection of heirloom pepper plants, and heirloom vegetable and herb starts, which includes cucumbers, squash, peas, and various herbs.
 For those with a small garden or prefer container gardening, look for “Patio Perfect” next to the variety — these are perfectly suited to your small-space needs!

 Direct from Our Garden: Plants may be purchased in early May directly from our garden in midtown Coeur d’Alene.
 Please contact us to confirm plant availability and garden times.

 Farmers’ Markets: You can find our heirloom plants at both the Wednesday and Saturday Kootenai County Farmers’ Markets, early May through the middle of June (or until stock sells out).

 Online Plant Reservations: PRE-ORDERS for 2019 ARE CLOSED.
 THIS OPTION IS ONLY AVAILABLE FEBRUARY THROUGH APRIL ONLY.
 We often sell out of popular varieties early in the season.
 To ensure that you get the varieties and quantities you want, we offer an online deposit form.
 We will hold your order for you for a $10 deposit, which is applied to your total purchase upon pickup.
 Simply let us know what and how many you’d like of each plant and submit the $10 fee via PayPal.
 We will contact you in early May when your plants are ready for pickup.
-This is only available February through April.
+This is option is only available February through April.